DeleteObjects - Amazon Simple Storage Service

 • s3:DeleteObject - To delete an object from a bucket, you must always specify the s3:DeleteObject permission.

-• s3:DeleteObjectVersion - To delete a specific version of an object from a versiong-enabled bucket, you must specify the s3:DeleteObjectVersion permission.
+• s3:DeleteObjectVersion - To delete a specific version of an object from a versioning-enabled bucket, you must specify the s3:DeleteObjectVersion permission.

 • Directory bucket permissions - To grant access to this API operation on a directory bucket, we recommend that you use the CreateSession API operation for session-based authorization.
 Specifically, you grant the s3express:CreateSession permission to the directory bucket in a bucket policy or an IAM identity-based policy.
 Then, you make the CreateSession API call on the bucket to obtain a session token.
 With the session token in your request header, you can make API requests to this operation.
 After the session token expires, you make another CreateSession API call to generate a new session token for use.
 AWS CLI or SDKs create session and refresh the session token automatically to avoid service interruptions when a session expires.
 For more information about authorization, see CreateSession.